springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 ### Section headings with and without a top border

-There are two styles of Section heading.
-One with a top border and one without.
+There are 2 styles of Section heading:

+- one with a top and botton border - this is set as an `<h2>` heading level
-Use the heading with a top border for `<h2>` level headings.
+- one with a bottom border and no top border - this is designed for sub-headings and is set at heading level `<h3>`

-Use the heading without a top border for sub-headings, which are usually `<h3>` level or below.
+If you need to change the default heading level of a Section heading, you can do this using the heading level with the `aria-level` property.
+The level should be a string, not an integer.

 To make our sites accessible, you must always [use heading levels correctly to communicate page structure](https://elements.public.springernature.app/nature/styleguide/typography#use-heading-levels-to-communicate-page-structure).